 While some trouble codes tell you what’s wrong across all brands, there are a few that are automaker specific.
 One such example is the C1201 Toyota code.
 What does this trouble code mean and how should it be fixed?

-In this article, we cover the possible definitions of the C1201 diagnostic code on Toyota vehicles.
+In this article, we cover the possible definitions of the C1201 diagnostic code on Toyota and Lexus vehicles.
 We also discuss the symptoms, causes and repairs.

 C1201 – Engine Control System Malfunction

-The C1201 trouble code is a generic Toyota code that doesn’t reveal a whole lot of other information.
+The C1201 Toyota code indicates a malfunction in the engine control system.
 It’s used in conjunction with other codes to determine what’s wrong with the vehicle.
 It could relate to the fuel system, anti-lock brake system, traction control system or emissions, depending on the other codes.

 C1201 Trouble Code Symptoms